sakurawald/fuji/README.md

 Normally, the newer version will generate missing configuration keys automatically, but if this doesn't work, you can delete the old config file and restart the server to let the newer version generate the default config file.

 # Permission
 This mod uses a low-level permission system, which means that most of the admin commands are required level-permission to use.
-However, if you really want a command-permission-node for every command, you can use the `zero-command-permission` module (This module adds a prefix command-permission for ALL commands, even the command is not provided by this mod!).
+However, if you really want a command-permission-node for every command, you can use the `fuji-command-permission` module (This module adds a prefix command-permission for ALL commands, even the command is not provided by this mod!).

-> In other words, most of the commands doesn't require any permission to use, but if you want, you can use `ZeroPermissionModule` to add a prefix-permission for every command!
+> In other words, most of the commands doesn't require any permission to use, but if you want, you can use `CommandPermissionModule` to add a prefix-permission for every command!

 # Optimization
 For a better server performance and without vanilla sacrifice, we recommend you to use `Lithium` and `Krypton` with this mod.